 An identification number assigned to each record within a specific database.
-If a colon (:) and a record number precedes this identifier, the number refers to a registered resource identified by the data.
-If a record number does not precede the colon, it is a reference to a record within the current database.
-If the colon is not present, it is the identification of a record within the current GEDCOM transmission file.
+The database to which the RECORD_IDENTIFIER pertains is indicated by the REGISTERED_RESOURCE_NUMBER which precedes the colon (:).
+If the RECORD_IDENTIFIER is not preceded by a colon, it is a reference to a record within the current GEDCOM transmission.

-REGISTERED_RESOURCE_IDENTIFIER:= {Size=1:18}
+'''

+RECORD_TYPE:= {Size=3:4}

+'''